tsambruni/tsambruni/README.md

 ---

 - Q: "So, what do you actually do?"
-- A: ""I'm the one who makes the lob pass here..." ⤵️
+- A: ""I'm the one who steals the ball and makes the lob pass here..." ⤵️

 <img src="de_assist.gif" alt="Data Engineer serves assist to business users and data scientists" style="width:400px;height:auto;">